-The SKIL circular saw is lightweight and easy-to-use, with lots of features for a value saw.
-Some of these features are a laser guide and advanced dust blower, for safer and more accurate cutting and the anti-snag lower guard is a nice touch too.
+The SKIL circular saw is lightweight and easy to use, with lots of features including a laser guide for safer and more accurate cutting, and an advanced dust blower.
+The anti-snag lower guard is a nice touch too.

 This circular saw from Black+Decker doesn’t restrain you with a bulky power cord.
 Instead, it runs on a rechargeable battery pack to give you 20V of high torque motor power to tackle big jobs no matter where they are.
 You do need to purchase the battery packs separately.

 Cuts wood, tiles, and plastic

-This smaller-sized saw has the same power and ability as standard-sized circular saws with a powerful motor and a rotation speed of 3000 rpm.
+This smaller-sized saw has the same power and ability as standard-sized circular saws with a powerful motor and a rotation speed of 3500 rpm.
 The dual handles of the WORXSAW saw give you great control that results in more straight cuts and better safety outcomes.

 Several professional features

 From highly durable magnesium components to a powerful 15-amp industrial motor, the Makita Magnesium circular saw creates clean cuts while also being lightweight enough to prevent aching wrists on long jobs.
-It has features found on other saws, like a built-in dust blower, as well as nice-to-haves like built-in LED lights to illuminate the line of cut.
+Features include a built-in dust blower and built-in LED lights to illuminate the line of cut.

 Good cutting power

-This Black & Decker circular saw is also one of the lightest on the market, weighing in at just 7 pounds.
+This BLACK+DECKER circular saw is also one of the lightest on the market, weighing in at just 7 pounds.
 This is particularly useful if you suffer from sore joints or expect to be using the saw on long jobs.
-The 13 amp motor offers enough power for most cutting jobs, and the laser guide is a useful feature for more precision cutting.
+The 13-amp motor offers enough power for most cutting jobs, and the laser guide is a useful feature for more precision cutting.

 What to look for in a new circular saw

 It’s easy to think that sheer power makes the best circular saw.
-In fact, it’s the smaller things, such as dust chutes, cord length, spindle locks, rip fences, and electric brakes, that make all the difference.
+It’s the smaller things, such as dust chutes, cord length, spindle locks, rip fences, and electric brakes, that make all the difference.
 A saw can cut at 6,200 RPM, but if it doesn’t include any of these features, it’s going to be a pain to use in the long run.
 These features enhance the durability and versatility of the tool in a profound way.
 An accessory as simple as an included carrying case makes the saw more portable, and therefore more useful.